MicrosoftDocs/azure-docs-powershell/azps-9.0.0/Az.HanaOnAzure/Get-AzSapMonitor.md

 ## SYNOPSIS
 Gets properties of a SAP monitor for the specified subscription, resource group, and resource name.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.hanaonazure/get-azsapmonitor) for up-to-date information.

 ## SYNTAX

 ### List (Default)